Gerosullivan/Pangur/context/ui_spec.md

     - `End Turn` button (primary CTA; ends cat phase and starts mouse phase).
     - other buttons like `Restart game` and `Undo move` (TBC)
   - When `End Turn` is pressed, swap the action button group for a `Phase Stepper` control rail: `Next` primary button, disabled `Previous` stub (future-proofed), and textual label describing the current frame (e.g., `Resident Mouse Attack 1/5`).
+  - Disable `End Turn` while Pangur still owes a leg of his `MAM`/`AMA` sequence; surface a short helper string under the button cluster to explain why it is disabled.
   - Phase Stepper persists through all sub-phases until the incoming wave phase concludes, then hand control back to the action buttons for the next cat phase.

 ## 2. Key Visual Components